-Now that the weather is getting better with lots of sun and clear skies, we tend to do more outdoor activities, whether it being taking walks outside, jogging, biking, having barbeques etc. Many of us love to work on planting and gardening which can require a lot of heavy lifting, bending and being hunched over for long periods of time.
+Now that the weather is better with more and more sun and clear skies, we tend to do more outdoor activities, whether it being gardening, walking, jogging, or biking.
+Many of us love to work on planting and gardening which can require a lot of heavy lifting, bending and being hunched over for long periods of time.
 Although gardening may seem like a simple task, it can eventually take a toll on our bodies.
 It is important to be conscious of our gardening posture, lifting posture, and the work load.
 The most common physical issues from gardening are neck and shoulder pain, upper and low back pain.
 But don’t worry, all of these issues can be prevented and fixed!

 When hunched over for a prolonged period, it may cause the ribs to rotate, change their position, and get “stuck.”
-This may cause pain or discomfort between the shoulder blades, may even refer pain to the front of the chest (sometimes mimicking or mistaken as a heart attack), and can even cause some shortness of breath.
+This may cause pain or discomfort between the shoulder blades, and can even cause some shortness of breath.
 It is important to take frequent breaks to stretch out and straighten up, reversing a forward flexed or hunched posture.
 Open up your chest and stand tall!

-Carrying all the plants, mulch, and top soil can become over whelming and may create low back pain if not lifting properly.
+Carrying plants, mulch, and top soil can become overwhelming and may create low back pain if not performed properly.
 Make sure to lift light, lift close to your body, and lift with your legs.
-It is best when lifting off the floor or when placing things on the floor, to crouch down in a lunge or a squat to prevent relying solely on our low backs to do all the lifting.
+It is best when lifting off the floor or when placing things on the floor, to crouch down in a lunge or a squat to prevent relying solely on our low back to do all the lifting.
 Remember to lift with a neutral spine as well.
 If your back still feels tight and sore after gardening, it would be recommended to perform some standing extensions for 2-3 sets of 15 repetitions or holding yourself in a nice and relaxed cobra pose for about 30 seconds, 3-5 times.

 If these issues seem to persist and are progressively getting worse, get yourself checked out by your trusted team at CFFHP.
-We’ve got your backs!
+We’ve got your back!